Welcome to the Green Series!

 This spurred me on to think about how the tourism industry affects the environment and well, here we are!
-So far I’ve discussed the subject of greenwashing and identifying ‘eco-friendly’ tour, hotel and travel agents , discovering how tourism affects the Great Barrier Reef in an interview with Citizen’s of the Great Barrier Reef and the all important question: What is Responsible Tourism? and there’s plenty more where that came from like…
+So far I’ve discussed the subject of greenwashing and identifying ‘eco-friendly’ tour, hotel and travel agents .
+From there I discovered how tourism affects the Great Barrier Reef in an interview with Citizen’s of the Great Barrier Reef.
+And ask the all important question: What is Responsible Tourism? and there’s plenty more where that came from like…

-For starters, check out my ethical traveler packing hacks here and here on the Word of Travel website and learn how to travel like a minimalist and how we travel responsibly as well as learning how to travel ethically by avoiding this.
+For starters, check out my ethical traveler packing hacks here and learn how to travel like a minimalist.
+Then check out how we travel responsibly and learn how to travel ethically by avoiding this.
 There’s also a guide on what sustainable essentials you should carry with you when you travel.

-If you’re keen to book an ethical adventure, why not check out these countries who have banned plastic bags, learn how we can bring reconciliation to Australia’s First Nation people, discover how to look for an ethical retreat abroad and if you’re needing some inspiration, you can find my top fav ethical bloggers here.
+If you’re keen to book an ethical adventure, why not check out these countries who have banned plastic bags?You could also learn how we can bring reconciliation to Australia’s First Nation people,.
+Or discover how to look for an ethical retreat abroad!
+Lastly, if you’re needing some inspiration, you can find my top favourite ethical bloggers here.

 After turning my focus inward, I started to learn more about minimalism which lead me to try Project 333.
 It wasn’t easy and after a month I felt it necessary to come clean about a few aspects of the challenge, I did a final wrap up about the whole experience too if you wanted to give it a try.

 I even did a little write up on how to buy ethical presents for ethical travellers which I hope helps for obvious celebrations like birthday’s and/or Christmas.